 How do I know the country is safe for travellers?

 We’re only operating tours in countries where we are confident we can keep everyone safe.
-That means countries with a high percentage of the eligible population fully vaccinated against covid 19, an effective health care system and strict protocols regarding proof of vaccination as a condition of entry to restaurants and cultural institutions.
+That means countries with a high percentage of the eligible population fully vaccinated, an effective health care system and strict protocols regarding proof of vaccination as a condition of entry to restaurants and cultural institutions.
 Our first tours in 2022 are in Italy, which also has a reciprocal health care agreement with Australia.

 Will I need to provide proof of vaccination during the tour?

-Probably.
 In Europe it’s now quite common to be asked to show proof of vaccination before entering restaurants, cafes, galleries and museums.
-A phone app with evidence of your vaccination status might be acceptable but that will not be accessible if you don’t have a data connection on your phone.
-Therefore you also need printed proof of your vaccination status, and preferably several copies.
-The document you need is the International Covid-19 Vaccination Certificate issued by the Australian Government.
-If you have problems obtaining this document contact me : firstname.lastname@example.org
+A phone app with evidence of your vaccination status might be acceptable but you also need printed proof of your vaccination status, and preferably several copies.
+The document you need is the International COVID-19 Vaccine Certificate issued by the Australian Government.

 Do I need a PCR test before leaving Australia and how do I get that?